sulbel/conceptual-toolbox/kubernetes.md

 * Another type of sidecar container
 * Sits between main app container and any external systems
 * One use-case: main app sends external requests to localhost on port 9000.
 Ambassador listens to localhost:9000, and proxies any requests made by the main app to the external system

+## Securing Apps with Service Accounts
+#### AuthN and AuthZ
+* Every pod has a service account
+* For every request hitting the k8s API (e.g. `kubectl get pods`), the API server inspects the cert presented by kubectl